Google Business Profile for coaches: a practical setup checklist

 Use Google for local trust, not as your whole website

 A Google Business Profile can help a local coach appear credible when someone searches nearby.
-But the profile should point to a website that explains the coach properly: services, proof, photos, posts, events, legal pages, and a request form.
+But the profile should point to a website that explains the coach properly: services, proof, photos, blog posts, events, legal pages, and a request form.

 Check eligibility first

 Google Business Profile rules depend on how and where the business meets customers.
-Coaches should check Google's current guidelines before creating or changing a profile, especially if they do not meet clients in person.
+Coaches should check Google's current guidelines before creating or changing a profile, especially if they do not meet athletes in person.

 Profile basics to prepare